MacBook introduced in late 2009 or later

 Please allow installation to complete without putting your Mac to sleep or closing its lid.
 Your Mac might restart, show a progress bar, or show a blank screen several times as it installs both macOS and related updates to your Mac firmware.

-- If you have hardware or software that isn't compatible with macOS Sierra, you might be able to install the previous version, OS X El Capitan.
+- If you have hardware or software that isn't compatible with High Sierra, you might be able to install an earlier macOS, such as Sierra or El Capitan.

 - You can use macOS Recovery to reinstall macOS.